 Dalton – the unit of molecular mass, very nearly equal to that of a hydrogen atom, insulin molecules are 6 kDa, calcitonin are 45 kDa, laminin is 150 kDa.
 Named after John Dalton (1766 – 1844) who was an English chemist, meterologist and physicist.

-Diaphragm pump - a positive displacement pump that uses a combination of the reciprocating action of a rubber or thermoplastic diaphragm and suitable valves to control inlet and outlet – advanced free floating diaphragm pump developed by and available as Clio and Euterpe and CerPhragm from www.pumpcell.com
+Diaphragm pump - a positive displacement pump that uses a combination of the reciprocating action of a rubber or thermoplastic diaphragm and suitable valves to control inlet and outlet – advanced free floating diaphragm pump developed by and available as Clio and Thalia and Euterpe and CerPhragm from www.pumpcell.com

 Differentiation – A process by which a stem cell becomes a specialized cell type to perform particular tasks.